zm1990s/dify-docs/en/guides/workflow/additional-features.md

 **For application developers:**

-After enabling the file upload feature, the files uploaded by users will be stored in the `sys.files` variable.
-If a user uploads new files during the conversation, the files in this variable will be overwritten.
+After enabling the file upload feature, the files users send will be uploaded in the `sys.files` variable.
+It will be updated after the user sends a new message in the same conversation turn.

 Different types of files correspond to different application orchestration methods based on the uploaded file differences.